Zonal vs. Nodal Pricing: An Analysis of Different Pricing Rules in the German Day-Ahead Market: Methods

 Since we aim to investigate prices and welfare losses associated with Euphemia, we implemented a simplified version of the algorithm for our numerical experiments.
 With the data provided, however, we can only replicate the first two steps of the algorithm, i.e., the iterative allocation and pricing procedure.
 When a paradoxically accepted seller $s$ in period $t$ is detected, we add a constraint $u_{st} = 0$ to the allocation problem (\ref{model:general}).
 No open-source implementation of the algorithm is available, but we followed the public description as closely as possible.

-A practical problem with Euphemia is its computational tractability.
-Due to its iterative nature, multiple mixed-integer problems must be solved until allocation and prices are obtained.
+A practical problem with Euphemia is computational tractability.
+Due to its iterative nature, multiple MILPs must be solved until allocation and prices are obtained.
 With the planned 15-min market time unit introduction in Europe, the scalability of Euphemia poses a significant concern, and policymakers consider non-uniform pricing rules (such as the ones introduced above) to obtain solutions faster \citep{AllNEMOCommittee.2022}.